 The Kingdom of Iraq gained independence from the United Kingdom under King Faisal I bin Hussein on October 3, 1932.
 Iraq became a member of the League of Nations on the same day.
-This special day holds a great importance for Iraqis, and celebrate it as National Day (that is also referred to as Independence Day).
+This special day holds great importance for Iraqis, and celebrate it as National Day (that is also referred to as Independence Day).

-Iraq Independence or National Day celebrations start with a flag raising ceremony at the Presidential and Parliamentary buildings.
+Iraq Independence or National Day celebrations start with a flag-raising ceremony at the Presidential and Parliamentary buildings.
 It is trailed by Mawtini – the national anthem of Iraq, and live broadcast talks by national leaders.

 Iraqis celebrate this special event to rejoice and celebrate the fruits of freedom and progress.
 Many people attend the Independence Day military parades holding Iraq’s national flags and wearing caps having Iraq’s national flag prints.
 Many people along with their families, visit national monuments, while some enjoy the public holiday meeting relatives and visiting recreational spots.

-Iraq’s national flag is hoisted on public, private buildings, and residences at dawn.
+Iraq’s national flag is hoisted on public, and private buildings, and residences at dawn.
 Some residents decorate their houses and streets with pennants and lights.
 Firework shows are also put together on the eve of Iraq National Day.

 National Day of Iraq: Public Life & Holiday Details

 Independence Day is an official holiday in Iraq on October 3.
-All governmental, non-governmental offices, organizations, post offices, educational institutions, and major markets are closed.
+All governmental, and non-governmental offices, organizations, post offices, educational institutions, and major markets are closed.

 Many Iraqis celebrate this day to the fullest, by participating in military parades, independence day event shows, and visiting recreation spots with their families.